 Awkward family moments- they happen to everyone.
 Especially over the holidays.
-Here are some uncomfortable scenarios and how to handle them gracefully.
+Here are some uncomfortable scenarios and a guide to handle them gracefully.

 Awkward Family Moments: What Do You Do?

 It’s the start of the holiday season: a time when we enjoy great food, fun, and family togetherness!
-But it can also be time when we have a few awkward family moments we’d rather not have to relive.
-Here are some practice scenarios so you can gear up to make some more positive holiday memories.
+But it can also be a time when we have a few awkward family moments we’d rather not have to relive.
+Here are four practice scenarios with tips how to react in awkward family moments.
+So you can gear up to make some more positive holiday memories.
 We might not look like an annoyingly perfect stock photo, but we can create happy and authentic experiences with our family.

 Sweet Cousin Juniper makes a passing remark on how much weight you’ve gained since last time, and how you really shouldn’t help yourself to dessert.
 What should you do?